Advocacy and Rights

 Independence First – Serves the counties of Milwaukee, Waukesha, Washington, and Ozaukee.

 Access to Independence – Serves the counties of Columbia, Dane, Dodge, and Green.

 Independent Living Resources – Serves the counties of Buffalo, Crawford, Grant, Iowa, Jackson, Juneau, LaCrosse, Lafayette, Monroe, Richland, Sauk, Trempealeau, and Vernon.

 IL-Wisconsin.net – Independent Living Wisconsin is a statewide network that provides resources to help people with disabilities live independently.
 We work with people of all ages and all types of disability.

-Rhuematoid Arthritis Network RA is a chronic inflammatory disorder that typically affects the small joints in your hands and feet.
-Currently there are about 1.5 million Americans diagnosed with RA.
+Rheumatoid Arthritis Network RA is a chronic inflammatory disorder that typically affects the small joints in your hands and feet.
+Currently, there are about 1.5 million Americans diagnosed with RA.

 The Mesothelioma Center

-Mesothelioma is a deadly form of cancer caused from asbestos exposure.
+Mesothelioma is a deadly form of cancer caused by asbestos exposure.
 Due to the long latency period of mesothelioma, approximately 20-50 years, about 80% of those who are diagnosed with this terrible disease are seniors.
-This organization works 1-on-1 with these individuals to help them find local doctors, treatment centers and support groups.
+This organization works 1-on-1 with these individuals to help them find local doctors, treatment centers, and support groups.
 For more information visit http://asbestos.com/mesothelioma/

 To request accessible information, contact firstname.lastname@example.org